-Enel and C3.ai have been working together since 2013.
-Two of Enel’s enterprise-wide digital transformation efforts with C3.ai are fraud detection and predictive maintenance of distribution assets.
+Enel and C3 AI have been working together since 2013.
+Two of Enel’s enterprise-wide digital transformation efforts with C3 AI are fraud detection and predictive maintenance of distribution assets.

-With C3.ai, Enel transformed its approach to identifying and prioritizing electricity theft (non-technical loss), with a goal to double the recovery of unbilled energy while improving productivity.
+With C3 AI, Enel transformed its approach to identifying and prioritizing electricity theft (non-technical loss), with a goal to double the recovery of un-billed energy while improving productivity.
 The effort required building AI/machine learning algorithms to match the performance delivered by Enel experts using a process honed over 30 years of experience.

-The system provides a holistic view of Enel’s operating assets by integrating data from 8 disparate systems (SCADA, Grid Topology, Weather, Power Quality, Maintenance, Workforce, Work Management, and Inventory) and presenting relevant, actionable insights.
+The system provides a holistic view of Enel’s operating assets by integrating data from eight disparate systems (SCADA, Grid Topology, Weather, Power Quality, Maintenance, Workforce, Work Management, and Inventory) and presents relevant, actionable insights.
 Key innovations in this project include a time-based view of Enel’s as-operated network state using an advanced graph network approach, and the use of an advanced machine learning framework that continuously learns to improve prediction performance.